Ehlmann-research-group/WISER/doc/codesign-mac.md

     Apple's notarization mechanism will complain.
 The easy way to deal with this situation is to just ensure that everything is code-signed using your Identified Developer code-signing key.

+*   The `--force` argument is also necessary when shared libraries _are_ signed by their original providers.
+In these cases, the `codesign` tool will not replace the existing signature unless the command-line also specifies this argument - and this will cause the notarization step to fail.

 *   The `-o runtime` argument specifies the use of the [hardened runtime](https://developer.apple.com/documentation/security/hardened_runtime),